Kenzo Suzuki

 Kenzo Suzuki (鈴木 健三, Suzuki Kenzō) is a Japanese professional wrestler.
-He is perhaps best known for his appearances with New Japan Pro-Wrestling (NJPW) and in the United States with World Wrestling Entertainment (WWE), where he was a one-time WWE Tag Team Champion in the latter company.
+He is perhaps best known for his appearances with New Japan Pro-Wrestling (NJPW), in Mexico with Asistencia Asesoría y Administración (AAA) and in the United States with World Wrestling Entertainment (WWE), where he was a one-time WWE Tag Team Champion in the latter company.
 He currently performs for All Japan Pro Wrestling (AJPW) under the ring name Kenso, where he is a one-time World Tag Team Champion and a one-time Gaora TV Champion.

 Early career

 Suzuki was a rugby union player, playing at the international level for Japan prior to his professional debut as a wrestler in January 2000.

 Professional wrestling career

 Early career (2000–2003)

 Suzuki debuted on January 4, 2000, at New Japan Pro-Wrestling (NJPW)'s Wrestling World 2000 event at the Tokyo Dome, losing to Manabu Nakanishi.
 Later that year, Suzuki won NJPW's Young Lion Cup tournament, defeating Shinya Makabe.
 He also won Rookie of the Year honors from NJPW in the same year.
 Following this, he would go on to win the Young Lion Tournament after defeating Hiroshi Tanahashi in the finals, later forming a tag team with Tanahashi known as The Kings of the Hills.

 In 2003, Suzuki resigned from NJPW, choosing to follow his mentor and trainer, Riki Choshu, to Choshu's World Japan promotion.
 Later in the year, he left to wrestle in the United States.
 It is speculated that he was forced to resign because a wrestler he was helping to train, Giant Ochiai, died while training on his watch.
 As a result, this led to Suzuki venturing to the United States' independent circuit, where he worked for the Major League Wrestling (MLW) and Total Nonstop Action Wrestling (TNA) promotions during 2003 before ultimately quitting World Japan, citing a lack of competition within the latter promotion.